 Please be sure to read about the limit on the amount of subsidized loans.
 It is important for all students.

 This is a loan where the borrower is fully responsible for the paying of the interest regardless of loan status.
 Interest accumulates from the date of disbursement.
 UCC does not offer this loan at the time of the initial award.
 Students have to apply for it.
-The Loan Request & Revision Form is located with the Financial Aid Forms and Publications.
+Please fill out the Loan Request & Revision Form.

 In compliance with federal regulations, loans will be prorated for students attending less than 3 terms.